 To bake juicy chicken thighs in the oven that have crispy skin you first need to let them sit at room temperature for 20 minutes.
 Cold chicken in a hot oven will cook unevenly and the meat will be tough.
 To help the skin get crispy, pat the moisture off the skin with paper towels.
 Season the chicken thighs with the same spice rub above, or use some sweet paprika, salt, and black pepper.

-The key is to cook the chicken thighs in a 400 F oven for 50 minutes.
+The key is to cook the chicken thighs in a 400 degree F oven for 50 minutes.
 This will allow for the skin to get crispy and the meat to be juicy.
-If you are not sure the chicken is ready, just poke it wit a knife, if the juices run clear it’s done.
+If you are not sure the chicken is ready, just poke it wit a knife.
+If the juices run clear it’s done.

 Make sure to check out my recipes featuring chicken thighs: